MaddulaPavan/Delve-GPT/README.md

-## DelveGPT - Chatbot
+# DelveGPT

-Friendly AI-powered chatbot designed to assist you with various tasks and provide information.
+AI-powered chatbot designed to assist you with various tasks and provide information.
 DelveGPT is built using Node.js, the Telegram Bot API, and OpenAI's powerful GPT-3.5 model.

 ## Uses
 -> Information Retrieval: Ask DelveGPT questions to get quick and relevant information on various topics.